-The Sub-Investment Manager considers and evaluates ESG characteristics, as an important component of their credit analysis discipline, when making investment decisions.
-The Sub-Investment Manager utilises the NB ESG Quotient criteria as part of the Portfolio construction and investment management process.
-As noted above, NB ESG Quotient assigns weightings to environmental, social and governance characteristics for each sector to derive the NB ESG Quotient rating.
+The Manager and the Sub-Investment Manager consider and evaluate ESG characteristics, as an important component of their credit analysis discipline, when making investment decisions.
+The Manager and the Sub-Investment Manager utilise the NB ESG Quotient criteria, as part of the Portfolio construction and investment management process.
+As noted above, NB ESG Quotient assigns weightings to environmental, social and governance characteristics to derive the NB ESG Quotient rating.

 Issuers with a favourable and/or an improving NB ESG Quotient rating have a higher chance of ending up in the Portfolio.
 Issuers with a poor NB ESG Quotient rating especially where these are not being addressed by that issuer, are more likely to be removed from the investment universe or divested from the Portfolio.